Guides

 How I Shot a 1-Year Construction Time-Lapse for Under $500 (Instead of $15,000+)

 Professional time-lapse services like EarthCam and BuildCam quoted us five figures.
-A $200 Reolink camera on a T-Mobile plan delivered a clean 4K time-lapse of our entire 12-month build.
+A $200 Reolink camera on a $6/month Reolink SIM plan delivered a clean 4K time-lapse of our entire 12-month build.

 When we broke ground on a commercial build last year, the GC wanted a time-lapse of the full project.
 The kind you see on LinkedIn - 60 seconds of a building rising from dirt to done.
 Great for marketing, great for stakeholder updates, great for the portfolio.